synw/goregraph/README.md

 # Goregraph

 Turn a Rethinkdb database into an Graphql server in one minute: just connect a database and run the server.
-It is also possible to use this package as a library to translate Graphql queries into Reql queries
+It is also possible to use this package as a library run Reql queries from Graphql queries

 ## Install